infinyon/fluvio/DEVELOPER.md

 $ helm list
 ```

+You should see two helm chart installed.
+There is additional chart `fluvio` that is used for installing fluvio components.

 ```bash
 NAME      	NAMESPACE	REVISION	UPDATED                             	STATUS  	CHART            	APP VERSION fluvio    	default  	1       	2024-06-18 12:45:36.917241 -0400 -04	deployed	fluvio-app-0.9.3 	0.11.9